Open House Presentation

 Businesses want to base themselves in a location that provides the most access to both customers and staff.
 Taber is centrally located between two cities, so customer attraction is not a problem here.
-In Taber, the problem lies in how businesses can retain their staff.
+Currently in Taber one problem that we have heard from businesses is issues retaining their staff.
 If an employee cannot afford a home near their place of work, then it is hard for the business to keep their staff for very long, increasing their overhead costs in recruitment and wages.
-Or if homes are more affordable in neighbouring communities, people will choose not to locate in Taber, but in the surrounding areas.
-Affordable houses will attract a wide range of citizens: young families, young people just starting their careers, seniors looking for work, etc. With this wide range of people able to afford to live in Taber, businesses will be more attracted to our town as a place to set up shop.
+Or if homes are more affordable in neighboring communities, people will choose not to locate in Taber, but in the surrounding areas.
+Affordable houses will attract a wide range of citizens: newcomers, young families, young people just starting their careers, seniors looking for work, etc. Creating more affordable and attainable housing options in Taber will make the Town more attractive as a place to do business.

 The Town of Taber has already lost out on the opportunity to attract one large industry: Cavendish Farms.
 This business specifically stated that the lack of affordable housing to support a stable work force was a major contributing factor as to why Taber was not selected as their location for operations.
 The Town of Taber needs to attract businesses like Cavendish Farms and other large industries to stay competitive and provide means of employment for our citizens.